-The Internal Revenue Services is well aware that mobile phones, as well as wireless internet laptops, are necessary for the smooth operation of many truck drivers.
+The Internal Revenue Service is well aware that mobile phones, as well as wireless internet laptops, are necessary for the smooth operation of many truck drivers.
 Apart from that, it is also widely believed that these tools are essential for personal use even while drivers are on the road.

 This is why truck drivers are provided with the opportunity to deduct up to 50% of the cost of access fees.
 The entire costs incurred while purchasing mobile phones or laptops are also entirely deductible

 Truck drivers are allowed to deduct their out-of-pocket cost of fuel incurred during the course of daily operations.
 This will be reimbursed as long as it doesn’t exceed the threshold of $100.
-If you pay more than $100 out-of-pocket for business purposes, you can deduct some of the expense with the standard mileage rate.
+If you pay more than $100 out-of-pocket for business purposes, you can deduct some of the expenses with the standard IRS mileage rate.